Skip to main content

 Does neck lift surgery address wrinkles?

 Other non-surgical options, such as injectable treatments, may be considered separately.
-During a consultation, Dr Ricketts, Specialist Plastic Surgeon, can discuss whether a neck lift or another treatment is more appropriate for your circumstances.
+During a consultation, Dr Ricketts, Specialist Plastic Surgeon, can discuss whether neck lift surgery or another treatment is more appropriate for your circumstances.

-Who might consider a neck lift surgery?
+Who might consider a Neck Lift surgery?

 Neck lift surgery may be discussed with individuals who are in general good health and who have concerns about changes in the neck area, such as loose skin or excess fat beneath the chin.